Want to do the Valley of Flowers Trek? Then you have come to the right place. I did the Valley of Flowers & Hemkund Sahib independently

 But there is a catch.
 It will surely rain since it is the monsoon season, but if it’s heavy then it becomes impossible to trek.
 So if possible, allow yourself up to 7 to 8 days so that you can keep a day or two as a buffer in case rain interrupts.

 Valley of Flowers Trek Difficulty: What To Know Before Your Valley of Flowers Trek Trip

 The valley of Flowers altitude is between 3,352 – 3,658 meters or between 11,000 to 12,000 feet, which is in the beginning scale of the high altitude range.
+This attitude can cause acute mountain sickness to most of us.
 If you have prior high-altitude trek experience, then this wouldn’t be a difficult trek assuming you have a decent fitness level.
 Every person’s body reacts differently to the mountains, so I can’t speak for any individual though.